List of Major League Baseball retired numbers: List of pending number retirements

+There are no current pending number retirements at this time.
+The most recent player to have his number retired was former pitcher CC Sabathia, whose number 52 was retired by the New York Yankees on September 25, 2026.

 Former retired numbers

-It is very rare for a team to reissue a retired number, and usually requires a special circumstance, such as the person for whom the number was retired returning to the team in a player, coach or manager role.
+It is very rare for a team to reissue a retired number and usually requires a special circumstance, such as the person for whom the number was retired returning to the team in a player, coach or manager role.
 Harold Baines provides one example of this when he returned to the White Sox multiple times.
 The White Sox also re-issued Luis Aparicio's number 11, with his permission, to fellow countryman Omar Vizquel in 2010–11.

 In cases of franchise relocation, the handling of existing retired numbers is at the discretion of team management.
 The team may decide to continue honoring the retired numbers (as did the San Francisco Giants), or it may choose to make a "fresh start" and reissue the numbers (as the Washington Nationals have done).

 The Cincinnati Reds returned Willard Hershberger's number 5 to circulation two years after his death.
 Cincinnati later re-retired the number to honor Johnny Bench.

 When the Florida Marlins moved to their current stadium, LoanDepot Park, and were rebranded as the Miami Marlins, the number 5, which had been retired for the team's late first president Carl Barger, was returned to circulation because player Logan Morrison requested permission to wear the number to honor his father.